 Fisher-Price 4-in-1 Sling N Seat baby bath

 The Blooming bath is a popular sink insert, but ringing out those thick petals can get old, and using it on Donovan as a newborn would have taken one person to hold him and one to wash his 7-pound body.
 There are few two-person jobs in my house, so my mom got this Fisher-Price tub.
 The infant net allowed me to bathe him by myself.
-You can attach the whole tub to the sink divider or put it in the bathroom tub, and it's only about $35.
+You can attach the whole tub to the sink divider or put it in the bathroom tub.

 Clothes, cloths and bibs

 Everyone’s baby is different, but I’m willing to bet that they all grow and they all spit up.
-So be sure to ask for clothes for ages 10 months and up, and request a ridiculous number of spit-up cloths and waterproof, lined bibs.
-Get solid-colored bibs and plain white onesies too.
+So be sure to ask for clothes for ages 10 months and up, and request a ridiculous number of spit-up cloths and waterproof bibs in solid colors.
+Get plain white onesies too in short and long-sleeve options.
 With all the fashionable prints and accessories others will buy your baby, having neutral onesies in the mix will make throwing together a cute outfit that much easier.
 Don't forget the Dreft, detergent, to wash it all in.

 Swing and rocker

-Four Honeycomb babies used and loved the $50 Fisher-Price Newborn Rock 'n Play Sleeper.
+Four Honeycomb babies used and loved the Fisher-Price Newborn Rock 'n Play Sleeper.
 It’s perfect in the kitchen while cooking, has a great line of vision, and you can rock it with your foot if they get fussy, Jerusha said.
-If you want an even more self-sufficient product, look no further than the Fisher-Price My Little Snugapuppy Cradle'n Swing.
-It’s worth every dollar of its $127 price-tag.
+If you want an even more self-sufficient product, look no further than the Fisher-Price swing.
+It’s worth every penny.
 It calms our baby’s crying and distracts him with a spinning mobile until he falls asleep.

 For most of the moms I've talked to, bouncing on an exercise ball while holding babies is sleeping gold.
 I'm blessed because my son never really needed much to fall asleep anyway other than food.
 Still, an exercise ball is definitely a must-have for versatility alone.
 I use mine as a footrest for my nursery rocking chair.
 Hold your judgment.
 And now that Donovan is crawling, he can appreciate it more as a giant toy that makes interesting sounds when he kicks it.